 Key benefits of the open networking model include:

 Unlimited capacity in terms of government infrastructure: The government is not responsible for the whole infrastructure of the system.
-Government infrastructure barely needs to be upgraded, although the number of users and the system usage increases greatly.
+Government infrastructure requires little upgrading, although the number of users and the system usage increases greatly.

 Increased participation in tenders: NEPPs benefit from increased participation of economic operators in the tenders.
 Therefore, promotion and engagement activities are implemented on the NEPP side for increasing the number of bidding economic operators.